 Making an Offer Before the Open House

-Home buyers often want to make an offer on a new listing that comes on the market on Friday before the scheduled Sunday open house.
+Homebuyers often want to make an offer on a new listing that comes on the market on the Friday before the scheduled Sunday open house.
 This compulsion is with good reason.
-Buyers worry that another buyer will fall in love with the home on Sunday, maybe more than one buyer, and there could be multiple offers, too much competition, and the buyer will lose her dream home.
+Buyers worry that another buyer will fall in love with the home on Sunday, maybe more than one buyer, and there could be multiple offers.
+Too much competition and the buyer may lose their dream home.
 It's a valid concern.

 On the other side of the coin, listing agents, for the most part, prefer to put a home on the market on Friday while promoting a Sunday open house.
 Going live at midnight on Thursday is best because Friday is the best day to list a home.
 Flipping that switch in MLS at midnight allows all the photographs to download across many platforms, making the images available first thing Friday morning.

 The way this often works is the buyer opens her morning email with new listings.
 Then she calls her agent and asks to view the home right away because the buyer does not want to wait for the open house.
 After all, it is not unusual, especially in a seller's market, for buyers to immediately flock to a new listing, eager to make an offer.
 This is when the buyer may turn to her agent and demand to write an offer on the spot.

 Potential for Problems

 A potential problem is that, often, sellers might say they prefer to look at all offers after the open house on Sunday.
 They want the longest exposure possible on the open market and prefer to give a large number of buyers an ample opportunity to bid on the home.